-The Company is subject to interest rate risk on its cash, cash equivalents and debt.
+The Company is subject to interest rate risk on its cash and debt.
 The Company believes that interest rate risk is low due to market based variable interest rate.
-The Company has floating rate debt to fund the acquisition described in the financial statements and to fund working capital.
+The Company has floating rate debt that was used to fund the AquaGuard acquisition and working capital.